Something’s Missing

 white hair upon your head, listen to the life

-support working its temporary
+support working its temporary magic so

 we can say goodbye.